-What is Scoliosis?
+What is scoliosis?

 If scoliosis is detected and treated early, patients can avoid these symptoms in many cases.
-If left untreated, scoliosis can sometimes require surgery.
+If left untreated, scoliosis sometimes requires surgery.
 In surgical cases, the bones of the spine are sometimes fused together and metal rods are inserted to try to straighten the spine.
 If the correct approach is used early enough, bracing is an effective treatment for halting the progression of scoliosis curves and reducing the need for surgery.